 Direct, physical impacts from harvesting are assessed through the abrasion and penetration of the seabed pressures.
 The sensitivity assessment for this pressure considers any biological/ecological effects resulting from the removal of target species on this biotope.
 Palmaria palmata (known as dulse) is harvested from the wild for human consumption both commercially and recreationally.
 As the important characterizing and structuring species, extensive removal of Palmaria palmata could alter the character of the biotope.
 Garbary et al. (2012) studied harvested and non-harvested shores in Nova Scotia, Canada, containing stands of Palmaria palmata.
-They also conducted experimental removal of Palmaria palmata and assessed simulated removal of Palmaria palmata by an experienced commercial harvester.
-Simulated commercial harvesting reduced cover of Palmaria palmata from 70% to 40%, although experimental removal on shores not usually harvested reduced cover to 20% (Garbary et al., 2012).
+They also conducted the experimental removal of Palmaria palmata and assessed simulated removal of Palmaria palmata by an experienced commercial harvester.
+Simulated commercial harvesting reduced cover of Palmaria palmata reduced cover to 20% (Garbary et al., 2012).